 1 Amberstone, Wald, and Ruth Amberstone.
 “Pain-Free Astrology.”
 Tarotschool.com.
 The Tarot School, 2006.

-Siobhan is a NYC-born writer, spiritual ally, and #radicaltarot reader living in central Texas.
-Her facilitative reading style is the blended result of over a decade of study of tarot, communication, shamanic ritual, sacred sexuality, and alternative relationship.
+Siobhan (she/they) is a NYC-born writer, spiritual ally, and #radicaltarot reader living in central Texas.
+Her facilitative reading style is the blended result of over a decade of study of tarot, nonviolent communication, shamanic ritual, sacred sexuality, and alternative relationship.
 She geeks all those things in her newsletter and blog.
-She is also the creator of “The ‘Scopes,” the first-ever monthly collaborative tarotscopes which have featured over 40 professional tarot readers in the last two years.
-Read your tarotscopes or buy a reading with her at radicaltarot.com .
+She is also the creator of “The ‘Scopes,” the first-ever monthly collaborative tarotscopes which have featured over 40 professional tarot readers in the last three years.